 - Participation in chain-letters.

 Any communications may become the subject of litigation.
-As such, disclosure shall be granted pursuant to any subpoena filed for such a purpose upon direction from the Chief Information Officer (CIO), any Principal Administrator or the President.
+As such, disclosure shall be granted pursuant to any subpoena filed for such a purpose upon direction from the Chief Information Officer (CIO) or any Principal Administrator.

 University officials and supervisors shall be permitted to read any e-mail when written permission has been granted by the CIO, Chief Security Officer (CSO) or Human Resources.
 E-mail accounts will be accessed by system administrators for the purposes of maintenance, forensics, and/or to support investigations.
 ITS reserves the right to filter, reject, preserve and/or remove any e-mail that is suspected to contain viruses, phishing attempts, spam or other harmful or inappropriate content